JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 ansible_python_interpreter: auto_silent # turns off python location warning
 ```

-With our roles will each be told which variable to use, we can remove `ansible_user=justin` from the hosts file.
+There is a defined order for variables declared in multiple places, for example `inventory > playbook > role`, but this list is not exhaustive.

-The only thing left now is to create a new playbook with a descriptive name to call this role.
+With the role and its default variables defined, the only thing left now is to create a new playbook with a descriptive name to call the role.
 I called mine `server-setup-proxmox-ubuntu2204.yml`:

 ```
 ---